 "Get more corporate and government run businesses using local SMEs."

 Consultation response from employer

 Manchester City Council have worked with the Centre for Local Economic Strategies (CLES) since 2008 to develop a more progressive approach to procurement which includes social value, local supply chains and more ethical procurement and commissioning.
 The most recent analysis of the Council's top 300 suppliers by value of spend found that £307 million out of a total spend of £430.7 million was spent with Manchester based suppliers, a proportionate rise of over 20 percentage points since work began in 2008/0915.
-Analysis of the Council's expenditure demonstrates the positive impact on local job creation, apprenticeships and for SMEs, all of which benefit Manchester residents via employment and training opportunities, support to the city's voluntary and community sector, and creating a more inclusive local economy.
+Analysis of the Council's expenditure demonstrates the positive impact on local job creation, apprenticeships and for SMEs.